Goods and Services Tax (Malaysia): Abolishment

 Malaysia announced the "abolishment" of its Goods and Services Tax (GST) effective from 1 June 2018.
 For the first time since 1957, the ruling party's political power was handed over to the opposition coalition, Pakatan Harapan (PH), by the 14th general election, held on 9 May 2018.
 The PH manifesto stated that abolition's main objective is to put more purchasing power in the hands of the people, particularly those who earn lower or middle incomes.
 The Malaysian people widely view the GST as having contributed to a spike in living costs since it was introduced on 1 April 2015.

 Finance Minister Lim Guan Eng said that as of 2019, the government stood firm on the people's mandate in the election to abolish the Barisan Nasional-imposed 6% GST.
 The Malaysian Institute of Economic Research (MIER) had called for the government to re-introduce the GST in the 2020 budget but at a lower rate of 3%.
 Lim said that had to be referred to the PH Presidential Council to decide on the mechanism to collect input from the people on the GST.
 He added that the GST had helped contain inflation at the rate of 1.5% in September 2019.

 After the PH's downfall from Sheraton Move, Deputy Finance Minister I Abdul Rahim Bakri said that the country faced a revenue shortfall when the previous government replaced the GST with the SST and that GST collection was higher since the taxation system was more comprehensive and charged on all taxable goods and services at all stages.
 However, he admitted that there was a weakness in implementing the GST, which had indirectly affected the people.
 He said that the government would consider all parties' views and acceptance, including by the people, of the tax system's possible reintroduction in 2018.
 The debate on the Sales Tax (Amendment) Bill 2020 was winding up in Dewan Negara on 29 December.

 In January 2021, Anwar Ibrahim acknowledged that the GST is the most transparent taxation system.
 The opposition leader said that if it was to be reintroduced, a review should be done.
 Ibrahim said that the GST could be implemented as soon as the economy was driven with more confidence.

 In September 2021, ex-Prime Minister Najib Razak suggested for the GST to be reintroduced as soon as possible after the country had recovered from the COVID-19 pandemic.
 According to the Pekan MP, Malaysia could achieve the goal of reducing the income gap between the people in the country.
 Razak explained that GST also targeted the black economy in Malaysia, which was RM300 billion a year earlier and paid no taxes.

+Possible reinstatement

+As of 2026, the government has indicated that any reinstatement of GST remains conditional on broader income growth.
+Deputy Finance Minister Liew Chin Tong stated in Parliament on 12 February 2026 that the government would only consider reinstating GST when the country's median wage exceeds RM4,000.